 When not tracking activity, the Baro version still tracks trends in barometric pressure, which can help you forecast changes in the weather.

-Setting the GPS measure interval to more than 60 seconds (60 or 120) will more accurately record vertical gain and loss.
+Setting the GPS measure interval to more than 60 seconds (60 or 120) will record vertical gain and loss more accurately.

 The Suunto 9 Baro model comes in 3 editions: Titanium, Black, and White.

 The new Suunto 9 Bar watch comes as a replacement for the Suunto Spartan Ultra.
-In terms of innovations, it brings an outstanding battery life and FusedTrack algorithm.
+In terms of innovations, it brings an amazing battery life and FusedTrack algorithm.

-The main difference is targeted in combining extended battery life (up to 120 hours) with accurate measurements.
+The main difference is to combine extended battery life (up to 120 hours) with accurate measurements.
 Suunto 9 delivers optimal energy-saving modes (Performance, Endurance, Ultra) thanks to the new FusedTrack functionality.